 …

 The TSID subfield contains a value that is a TSID.
 If the Type subfield is 0, then the MSB (bit 4 in TS Info field) of the TSID subfield is always set to 1 when the TSPEC element is included within an ADDTS Response frame.
 If the Type subfield is 1, the TSID subfield is set to the User Priority subfield (0~7) of the TSPEC element is set to the same UP value in the TSPEC element or TCLAS (if UP in TSPEC is reserved) or Intra-Access Category Priority Element (if included).
+The Type subfield is set to 2 to indicate the thresholds for relevant parameters for differentiating latency sensitive traffic if the TSPEC element is included in the Beacon frames, Probe Response frames, and (Re)Association Response frames, and other management frames.

 …

 2.3 Addition of the definition of the Latency Sensitive Traffic Attributes field

+The Latency Sensitive Traffic Attributes field is defined in Figure 9-xxx—Latency Sensitive Traffic Attributes field format.
+The Latency Sensitive Traffic Attributes field is present in a TSPEC element when the Type subfield is 2; otherwise absent.